 is the base from which the next generation of future-fuel-ready engines will evolve.
 How far can LNG take us towards this goal and what needs to happen between now and then?

-Gas-fuelled frontrunners (will they take the lead?)Georgios Plevrakis, Manager, Market Sector, LNG, ABS
+Gas-fuelled frontrunners (will they take the lead?)Georgios Plevrakis, Director, Global Sustainability, ABS